Review: Vitruvian Studio's "Drawing Basics"

 When Laurie was a ten-year-old anime fan, she dreamed up an alter ego.
 As kids do.
 When she grew up, she abandoned her.
 As teens do.
 She's eighteen now, with an isolated and troubled adolescence behind her.
 But when she goes to sleep, Princess Yume wakes up into a surreal world of nightmares.
 And she's not happy she was forgotten.

-My first (and only planned) novel.
+My first (and only planned) light novel.
 First written over the course of 2013, mostly rewritten and finally finished in February 2018.
+Currently illustrating it.

 Some Things, off the Top of My Head, an Artist Should Know